benjypng/logseq-wordcount-plugin/README.md

 # Usage

 Use `/wordcount`.
 It will then count the number of words below this parent block.
-Currently, it only counts the immediate child block, but does not count the number of words in the grandchildren block.
+This supports an unlimited number of nested blocks.

 # Installation